JTCubed/alx-system_engineering-devops/0x06-regular_expressions/README.md

 ## Learning Objectives

-* Build your regular expression using Oniguruma, a regular expression library that which is used by Ruby by default
+* Build regular expression using Oniguruma, a regular expression library that which is used by Ruby by default